Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Modelling redshift dependence of the binary black hole source population

-Assuming the dependence of the PISN mass scale on metallicity $ M_{\rm PISN}(Z)$ studied by \citet{Spera:2017fyx, 2019ApJ...887...53F, Renzo:2020rzx} can be reliably scaled using a parameter $\alpha_{\rm delay}$ \citep{Mukherjee:2021rtw}, we can then model it with metalicity as:
+Assuming the dependence of the PISN mass scale on metallicity $ M_{\rm PISN}(Z)$ studied by \citet{Spera:2017fyx, 2019ApJ...887...53F, Renzo:2020rzx} can be reliably scaled using a parameter $\alpha_{\rm Z}$ \citep{Mukherjee:2021rtw}, we can then model it with metalicity as:

-and for a power-law redshift evolution of the stellar metallicity (as supported by the current observations \citep{2010MNRAS.408.2115M, 2012A&A...539A.136S,2012ApJ...753...16K,2013MNRAS.430.2891D,Madau2014}), we can write the redshift dependence of metallicity as $\log{Z}(z) = \gamma_{\rm delay} z + \zeta$.
+and for a power-law redshift evolution of the stellar metallicity (as supported by the current observations \citep{2010MNRAS.408.2115M, 2012A&A...539A.136S,2012ApJ...753...16K,2013MNRAS.430.2891D,Madau2014}), we can write the redshift dependence of metallicity as $\log{Z}(z) = \gamma_{\rm Z} z + \zeta$.
 Consequently, the previous equation can be written as:

-where $\zeta$ is taken to be a constant to match the low redshift measurement of the stellar metallicity $Z(z=0) \approx 10^{-2}$.
-We show the value of the PISN mass scale as a function of redshift for different values of minimum delay time $t^{\rm min}_d$, metallicity evolution with redshift $\gamma_{\rm delay}$, and evolution of PISN mass scale with redshift $\alpha_{\rm delay}$ in Fig. \ref{fig:mpisn}.
+where {$\zeta= 10^{-2}$} is taken to be a constant to match the low redshift measurement of the stellar metallicity $Z(z=0) \approx 10^{-2}$ and $Z_* = 10^{-4}$.
+We select this $Z_*$ value as it is a mid-value inside the range for which PISN dependence has been explored in 1-D stellar mass model \citep{2019ApJ...887...53F}.
+In our analysis, we sample for the value of $M_{\rm PISN}(Z_*)$.

 The above expression is written in terms of the global evolution of stellar metallicity with redshift.
 However, at any particular redshift, there is going to be additional variation in the stellar metallicity depending on the property of the host galaxy.
-So, we would expect variation in the parameter $\gamma_{\rm delay}$ on the property of the host galaxy.
-However, currently, due to the poor sky location error of the GW sources, we cannot identify the host galaxy and hence cannot model the parameter $\gamma_{\rm delay}$ as a function of the galaxy.
-As a result, there can be an additional variation in the $\gamma_{\rm delay}$ that cannot be well modeled currently.
-Similarly, the parameter $\alpha_{\rm delay}$ controls the dependence of the PISN mass scale on the metallicity \citep{2019ApJ...887...53F}.
+So, we would expect variation in the parameter $\gamma_{\rm Z}$ on the property of the host galaxy.
+However, currently, due to the poor sky location error of the GW sources, we cannot identify the host galaxy and hence cannot model the parameter $\gamma_{\rm Z}$ as a function of the galaxy.
+As a result, there can be an additional variation in the $\gamma_{\rm Z}$ that cannot be well modeled currently.
+Similarly, the parameter $\alpha_{\rm Z}$ controls the dependence of the PISN mass scale on the metallicity \citep{2019ApJ...887...53F}.
 Hence we treat both these parameters as nuisance parameters in this analysis.
+We choose wide priors on $\alpha_{\rm Z}, \gamma_{\rm Z}$ which broadly include expected values {from works cited above.}